scalacenter/scala-advent-of-code/docs/2023/puzzles/day03.md

 case class Gear(part: PartNumber, symbol: Symbol)
 ```

+*(Note: a case class is not necessary here, a tuple would do the job)*

 Compute `part2` as described above:

  1. Find all `numbers` and `symbols` in the grid